-If a private key for this virtual host does not exist, such a key is created and saved in a secure area in iTools's directory structure (/etc/httpd/conf/ssl.key).
+If a private key for this virtual host does not exist, such a key is created and saved in a secure area in iTools's directory structure:

+/Library/Tenon/WebServer/Configuration/ssl.keys

 This SSL Key file is important and should be saved once a CSR is produced.
-See section "Safeguarding SSL Keys And Certs" on page 80.
+See section "Safeguarding SSL Keys And Certs" on page106.

 The actual Certificate Signing Request information is displayed in the iTools Administration Server.
 This CSR is a PEM-encoded document which may be e-mailed to the CA, or it can be copied and pasted into an on-line certificate request form.
-This CSR is also saved in the /etc/httpd/conf/ssl.crt folder in a file named virtualhost.csr.
+This CSR is also saved in a file called vritualhost.csr in the folder:

-A temporary, self-signed certificate (for use while your CSR is being processed by the certificate authority) is created and saved in the /etc/httpd/conf/ssl.crt folder in a file named <virtualhost>.crt .
-This file should be replaced by the real certificate when one is returned from the Certificate Authority.
+A temporary, self-signed certificate (for use while your CSR is being processed by the certificate authority) is created and saved in the